-As the weather begins to warm here in the Tri-State, we see an increase of stories like these.
+As the weather begins to warm here in the Tri-State, we see an increase of outdoor related accidents.
 After a cold and snowy winter, motorists often need to be reminded that they share the road with cyclists once the weather improves.
 Unfortunately, it’s often news stories such as these that serve as such a reminder.

 Each year, bicyclist deaths account for 2% of all motor vehicle traffic fatalities and 2% of all people injured in traffic accidents.
 That 2% might not seem like much, until you’re the one involved in a car-bike mashup.
 The National Highway Traffic Safety Administration (NHTSA) encourages both motorists and cyclists to respect the rules of the road – and to remember that a bicycle on the roadway is, by law, a vehicle with the same rights and responsibilities as motorized vehicles.

 Types of Bike Accidents

 Sharing the road requires that both motorists and cyclists be on the lookout for one another.
 Car-bike mishaps are common, but can be avoidable if you understand the ways they can happen.
 Here are a few of the most common vehicle-bike interactions:

 - Right Cross – This occurs when you’re riding with the flow of traffic and a car pulls out in front of you – or conversely, you ride into the path of a car pulling out.
 Or, a car passes you on your left and then makes a right turn in front of you.

 - Left Cross – A car makes a left turn in front of your path of travel.

 - Crosswalk Crash – This occurs when you ride on the sidewalk and cross a street using the crosswalk, where a driver coming from either direction or making a turn can hit you

 - Open Door – A cyclist riding too close to a row of parked cars takes the risk that a driver could suddenly open a car door into his path.